a0s/terraform-provider-kubernetes-awaiter/README.md

 }
 ```

-Waiting to appear of Issuer and ClusterIssuer custom resource definition from `helm_release`:
+Waiting to appear of Issuer custom resource definition from `helm_release`:

 ```hcl
 locals {